evanshortiss/shipwars-deployment/README.md

 cd shipwars-deployment/docker-local-dev/

 # Start the containers.
 This can take a minute or two since dependencies
-# are installed for the game server and bots server
+# are installed for the game server, quarkus kafka streams, and bots server
-docker-compose up
+docker-compose up --build --force-recreate

 # Remember to stop containers once finished
 docker-compose down